goofy2k/ESP32_faust2api/README.md

 first error:
 	![first error](/images/timer%20error.png)
 Root cause: timer period of 0 is not allowed.
 This is related to the timer number (x) in the example.
 Let x start at 1 OR calulate timer period based on x+1.

+## NOTE: have a look at a parser/dispatcher implementation in void addGenericZone( .
+Learn from that for you API implementation.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
  # Faust API (taken from README generated with FaustSawtooth)